parmazip/monobase/apps/provider/README.md

 # Provider App - FULLY MIGRATED ✅

-Provider portal for the Monobase healthcare platform with **100% feature parity** from the original Parmazip implementation.
+Provider portal for the Monobase healthcare platform with **100% feature parity** from the original implementation.

 ## Migration Status